-- Edge Cache TTL – time Cloudflare’s edge servers cache a resource before going to origin server for a fresh copy.
+- Edge Cache TTL – time Cloudflare’s edge servers cache a resource before going to the origin server for a fresh copy.
 You can also increase this for pages not updated frequently.

 - Email Obfuscation – prevents spam by hiding your email address to bots while remaining visible to visitors (only applies if you list your email address on your website).
 Enabling this on the contact page (and other pages showing your email) can help prevent spam.

 - Security Level – Cloudflare assigns IP addresses a threat score of 0-100.
 Your page rules can be created to assign high security to WordPress admin and sensitive areas of your site.

 - Cache Level – amount of caching done by Cloudflare (‘everything’ is most aggressive).